5T33Z0/Clover-Crate/GUI/README.md

 6. In the "Hide Volume" section, click on `+`
 7. Enter the UUID

-On next reboot, this volume should be hidden.
+On next reboot, this volume will be hidden.

 **Tip**: An easier method to find out the UUID is to using the custom entries section, since it displays the UUIDs of all volumes.